Federal Reserve Bank of Dallas

 Cite this item

-Massimo Giovannini & Stefan Hohberger & Robert Kollmann & Marco Ratto & Werner Roeger & Lukas Vogel, Euro Area and U.S. External Adjustment: The Role of Commodity Prices and Emerging Market Shocks, Federal Reserve Bank of Dallas, Globalization and Monetary Policy Institute Working Paper 344, 06 Aug 2018.
+Massimo Giovannini & Stefan Hohberger & Robert Kollmann & Marco Ratto & Werner Roeger & Lukas Vogel, Euro Area and U.S. External Adjustment: The Role of Commodity Prices and Emerging Market Shocks, Federal Reserve Bank of Dallas, Globalization Institute Working Papers 344, 06 Aug 2018.

 - F2 - International Economics - - International Factor Movements and International Business